TN 84 (06-24)

 NOTE: A proposed determination to deny the waiver includes the opportunity for a personal conference (see GN 02270.015).
 Therefore, the final waiver determination is still pending until we have completed the personal conference.

-If the contingently liable individual requests a hearing after he or she exhausted other administrative appeal rights, re-initiate collection activity (see GN 02201.027).
+If the contingently liable individual requests a hearing after they have exhausted other administrative appeal rights, re-initiate collection activity (see GN 02201.027).
 Withhold any underpayment due for the month the individual requests a hearing and thereafter until a final decision is made.

-EXAMPLE 1: In 03/2014, we notified Laura Stone that she was contingently liable for her sister Mary’s overpayment of $400.
+EXAMPLE 1: In 03/2014, we notified Laura Stone that they were contingently liable for their sibling Mary’s overpayment of $400.
 Laura filed for waiver in 04/2014.
 In 05/2014, we determined Laura has a $100 underpayment due for the period of 04/2014 and 05/2014.
-We pay the entire underpayment to Laura since we did not make a final determination on her 04/2014 waiver request and none of the additional benefits represented monies due for the months before the month she requested waiver (i.e. months prior to 04/2014).
+We pay the entire underpayment to Laura since we did not make a final determination on their 04/2014 waiver request and none of the additional benefits represented monies due for the months before the month Laura requested waiver (i.e. months prior to 04/2014).

 3. Recovery is waived